As Canada re-opens, it’s going to be Safety first

 We’re flattening the curve across many regions of Canada.
 Provinces are beginning to reopen, and the Prime Minister & Premiers have released principles to guide that reopening in the weeks and months ahead.

-As the retail industry consults with government to draft new regulations and guidelines for a return to operation, there will be a strong emphasis on Health & Safety to protect and reassure both industry workers and customers.
+As the hospitality industry consults with government to draft new regulations and guidelines for a return to operation, there will be a strong emphasis on Health & Safety to protect and reassure both industry workers and guests.
 Provincial and municipal governments are planning carefully staged approaches, with public health and safety the number one concern in balancing the needs of people and business.
-Industry associations are working hard at developing frameworks, resources, and tools to assist consumer facing businesses (retail, restaurants and hotels) in preparing for the “new normal” to come.
+Industry associations are working hard at developing frameworks, resources, and tools to assist consumer facing businesses (restaurants, hotels and retail) in preparing for the “new normal” to come.

 Industry representatives are proactively reaching out to all levels of government to ensure that the recovery guidelines and regulations are as harmonized as possible and mirror the needs of the sector and its employees and customers, in accordance with provincial and local public health guidelines.
 These include rules around partial openings, continued social distancing, PPE in the workplace, constant – and visible – ongoing sanitizing, and a phased return of the broader workforce.